Babitdor/NewsArticle_Summarizer_Using_T5Transformer/README.md

 News_SummarizerT5Transformer is a text summarization tool designed to distill the essential information from lengthy news articles into concise summaries.
 This project employs the T5 Transformer model, a popular sequence-to-sequence architecture, to generate summaries that retain the key points and overall context of the original articles.

 ## Training
 The model is trained for abstractive summarization by fine-tuning T5 on the CNN/Daily Mail dataset.
-The fine-tuning is performed using the following settings:
+The fine-tuning is performed using the following settings

 Loss function: Cross-entropy loss
 Optimizer: Adam optimizer with learning rate decay